cameronbrady1527/learn-vocab-v1/README.md

 ## Features

 ### Data Management
-- **Import Existing Data**: Upload a vocabulary Excel file, following a schematic defined below
+- **Import Existing Data**: Upload a vocabulary Excel/CSV file, following a schematic defined below
 - **Persistent Storage**: All progress is automatically saved in your browser
-- **Export Progress**: Download your vocabulary list with updated statistics in an Excel file `data.xlsx`
+- **Export Progress**: Download your vocabulary list with updated statistics in an Excel/CSV file `data.xlsx`/`data.csv`.
+Your export file type depends on your input file type.

 ### Learning Interface
 - **Interactive Flashcards**: Simple and intuitive card-based learning